lmguzman/MultivariateStatsUBC/README.md

 The repository will be updated with summaries and R-code as we go along.

+# Viewing the chapters

+Please see the pdf formats and not the Rmd.
+A lot of the functions are formatted in latex style and can't be read with Github md.

 #R

 CRAN Task View: Analysis of Ecological and Environmental Data: